 Yes you can come and stay with us for respite to enable you to choose whether or not you wish to stay on a permanent basis.
 You are also welcome to join us for a meal or event.

-Yes, however, two weeks written notice period is required after the initial 3 month probation period.
+Yes, however, one month’s written notice period is required after the initial 3 month probation period.

 There are several ways…